jomic/cov-sim/docs/Docs.md

 ### Isolation
-We could simulate the isolation of infected nodes in different ways.
+We could simulate the isolation of infected agents in different ways.
 Asymptotic agents should not be isolated, since they do not know that they can infect people.
 The simplest way for selection method (2) could be implemented with the fundamental model by simply having n<sub>i</sub> be lower than n<sub>ai</sub>.
 Another method would be to limit the number of people who can be infected by an agent to a smaller set of its neighbours.
 This subset of neighbours would be the same for each time-step, which would mimic D shrinking in the matrix model.

 ### Lockdowns